-- Download the latest QuadLN\S update package from https://quadln.n3ix.com. - Following the instructions in the readme file, copy the new decoder files and new tvd folder (if provided) into the appropriate locations. - Close the Service-Mode Programmer if it is still open. - Go back to the first step in this section.
+- Download the latest QuadLN_S update package from https://quadln.n3ix.com. - Following the instructions in the readme file, copy the new decoder files and new tvd folder (if provided) into the appropriate locations. - Close the Roster Entry if it is still open. - Re-open the Roster Entry and recheck the Decoder File Versions.